OctopusDeploy/blog/blog/2019-11/cloud-v2-compute/index.md

 ***Octopus would be built against .NET Core, run on Linux, be containerized, and orchestrated by Kubernetes.***

-We decided the effort to port Octopus to .NET Core was effort that we were going to spend at some point regardless (in fact the port had already begun).
+We decided the effort to port Octopus to .NET Core was effort that we _wanted to spend_.
+In fact we had already begun the port, independent of this decision.

-Kubernetes was built for the problem we were trying to solve.
+We could roll our own orchestration solution, but Kubernetes was built for the problem we were trying to solve.
 We've always preached using Octopus rather than trying to roll your own deployment automation, and spend the time saved on making your core software better.
 This was a chance to heed our own advice.

 It was also an exciting chance to again drink our own champagne: we could take advantage of the kubernetes support we had built into Octopus at a large scale.